StarRocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 > Note:
 > Currently only BITMAP index is supported and it only applies to single columns.

-1. ENGINE type
+### ENGINE type

-- Default: olap.
-- Optional: mysql, elasticsearch, and hive.
+Default: olap.
+Optional: mysql, elasticsearch, and hive.

-## Examples

 1. For MySQL, properties should include: